Yanran1123/CIS3260/README.md

   + Each lecture will introduce the ***core concepts*** in one topic and may include a demostration of how to ***apply*** the concepts to create, debug, execute, and test well-designed and readable applications in Java.
   + As the lecture is the main opportunity to learn, each student is expected to attend each lecture and activly interact with the instructor and fellow classmates during class discussion.
 Thus, ***attendence and interaction will be graded*** (see **4.
 Grading Policy** for details).
   + ***Lecture Slides*** will be available after each lecture on this website.
+  + No audio recording, video recording, or photography is allowed without intructor's permission.
  + **Office Hour**:
   + Office hour visit is ***highly recommended*** for the students who want to ***discuss concepts*** as these thoguhts are more difficult to grasp and require more information, discussion and time.
 Students may want to communicate with the instructor via email to ask questions regarding course logistics.
   + [Office hour schedule](Doc/Office%20Hour%20Schedule.md) offers a general guideline for each office hour session.
 Students are ***welcome*** to ask other questions regarding the content of this course as well.
+  + No audio recording, video recording, or photography is allowed without intructor's permission.
  + **Textbook**:
   +  Y. Daniel Liang，Introduction to Java programming, Comprehensive Version, 10th Edition [(Hardcopy Link on  Amazon.com)](https://www.amazon.com/Intro-Java-Programming-Comprehensive-Version/dp/0133761312/ref=sr_1_2?ie=UTF8&qid=1471567611&sr=8-2&keywords=Y.+Daniel+Liang%EF%BC%8CIntroduction+to+Java+programming)
   + Most content of the lecture will be based on the textbook.
 Thus, it is a good ***referece*** for students to ***prepare*** and ***review*** the class.